MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 In this article, we looked at the high-level design of the Pyramid Scheme compiler.
 To keep it accessible, I left out the compiler's implementation code.
 In my next article "Debugging a Compiler Backend with Google Sheets", I'll cover the code generator's implementation, including developing custom debugging tools.

+The code is available on [Github](https://github.com/MichaelBurge/pyramid-scheme).

 Future Pyramid articles may cover:
 * Optimizations: Lexical addressing, liveness analysis, early unboxing
 * Package Manager: Users will want to share code.
 EVM languages can have "internal" and "external" modules
-* EVM Tooling: Implement the standard ABI to allow other contract languages and Javascript tooling work with Pyramid
+* EVM Tooling: Implement the standard ABI to allow other contract languages and Javascript tooling to work with Pyramid
-* Contract Development: I develop a contract to take pre-orders for a book
+* Contract Development: Development of a contract that takes pre-orders for a book.

 Future Ethereum articles may cover:
-* Security: Conducting a security audit, common pitfalls, programs that find vulnerabilities
+* Security: Conducting a security audit, common pitfalls, vulnerability scanners
 * Contract Libraries: Organizing larger codebases, CALL vs. CALLCODE vs. DELEGATECALL
 * Formal Verification: Get an absolute 100% guarantee that your contracts are free of errors
 * Frontend: Build an ecommerce store using a contract as the backing datastore